e2b-dev/E2B/DEV.md

 - Remove supervisord and just use systemd for both nomad and consul
 - Enable terraform cache again later
 - Install golang to the vm for easier remote debugging
+- add otel logs
+- add more otel events
+- improve no attributes trace (if branch for zero)
+- fix vscode setup errors

 ### API
 - Add monitoring to the envs routes
 - Make the API server stateless by moving the session state to the DB
 - Add better error if the env was not found
 - Improve request logging

 ### Envd
 - envd jsonrpc parameters could be objects instead of arrays (compatibility advantages)